KunalFarmah98/CoroutineExamples/README.md

 The file provides several case studies (functions) that illustrate the above concepts in different combinations:

-*   `exceptionInChildSupervisorScopeLaunchedInsideAsyncCoroutineScope`: demonstrate how supervisor scopes can be used to prevent crashes, and handle errors independently.
+*  How supervisor scopes can be used to prevent crashes, and handle errors independently.
-*   `exceptionInChildSupervisorScopeLaunchedInsideAsyncCoroutineScope2`: Demonstrate how `customSupervisorScope` can be used to create custom supervisorScope.
+*  How `customSupervisorScope` can be used to create custom supervisorScope.
-*   `exceptionInChildSupervisorScopeLaunchedInsideAsyncCoroutineScope3`: Demonstrate how to use `supervisorScope` with `launch` blocks and structured concurrency.
+*  How to use `supervisorScope` with `launch` blocks and structured concurrency.
-*   `exceptionInChildSupervisorScopeLaunchedInsideAsyncCoroutineScope4`: show how using the suspending `supervisorScope` function in a synchronous way affect the flow of the code.
+*   How using the suspending `supervisorScope` function in a synchronous way affect the flow of the code.

 **How to Explore the Code:**